MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/export-modernpublicfolderstatistics-script-fails.md

 After you install the November 2022 Microsoft Exchange Server security updates (SUs) or later SUs, you try to run *Export-ModernPublicFolderStatistics.ps1*, but the script fails and returns the following error message:

-> "Method invocation failed because [System.String] does not contain a method named 'ToBytes'."
+> Method invocation failed because [System.String] does not contain a method named 'ToBytes'.

 ## Workaround